-- Process execution consists of a cycle of CPU execution and I/O wait - CPU scheduling decisions take place when a process: - Switches from running to waiting (nonpreemptive) - Switches from running to ready (preemptive) - Switches from waiting to ready (preemptive) - Terminates (nonpreemptive) - The dispatcher module gives control of the CPU to the process selected by the short-term scheduler - Dispatch latency- the time it takes for the dispatcher to stop one process and start another - Scheduling algorithms are chosen based on optimization criteria (ex: throughput, turnaround time, etc.) - FCFS, SJF, Shortest-Remaining-Time-First (preemptive SJF), Round Robin, Priority - Determining length of next CPU burst: Exponential Averaging: - 1. $t_n = \text{actual length of } n^{\text{th}} \hat{\text{CPU}} \text{ burst}$ - 2. τ{n+1} = predicted value for the next CPU burst - 3. α , $0 \le \alpha \le 1$ (commonly α set to 1/2) - Define: $\tau{n+1} = \alpha t_n + (1-\alpha)\tau_n$ - Priority Scheduling can result in starvation, which can be solved by aging a process (as time progresses, increase the priority) - In Round Robin, small time quantums can result in large amounts of context switches - Time quantum should be chosen so that 80% of processes have shorter burst times that the time quantum - Multilevel Queues and Multilevel Feedback Queues have multiple process queues that have different priority levels
+- Process execution consists of a cycle of CPU execution and I/O wait - CPU scheduling decisions take place when a process: - Switches from running to waiting (nonpreemptive) - Switches from running to ready (preemptive) - Switches from waiting to ready (preemptive) - Terminates (nonpreemptive) - The dispatcher module gives control of the CPU to the process selected by the short-term scheduler - Dispatch latency- the time it takes for the dispatcher to stop one process and start another - Scheduling algorithms are chosen based on optimization criteria (ex: throughput, turnaround time, etc.) - FCFS, SJF, Shortest-Remaining-Time-First (preemptive SJF), Round Robin, Priority - Determining length of next CPU burst: Exponential Averaging: - 1. $t_n = \text{actual length of } n^{\text{th}} \overline{\text{CPU} \text{ burst}}$ - 2. τ{n+1} = predicted value for the next CPU burst - 3. $\alpha, 0 \le \alpha \le 1$ (commonly α set to 1/2) - 4.
+Define: $\tau{n+1} = \alpha^ t_n + (1-\alpha)\tau_n$ - Priority Scheduling can result in starvation, which can be solved by aging a process (as time progresses, increase the priority) - In Round Robin, small time quantums can result in large amounts of context switches - Time quantum should be chosen so that 80% of processes have shorter burst times that the time quantum - Multilevel Queues and Multilevel Feedback Queues have multiple process queues that have different priority levels

-- In the Feedback queue, priority is not fixed → Processes can be promoted and demoted to different queues - Feedback queues can have different scheduling algorithms at different levels - Multiprocessor Scheduling is done in several different ways: - Asymmetric multiprocessing: only one processor accesses system data structures → no need to data share - $^{\circ} \quad \underline{Symmetric\ multiprocessing} : each\ processor\ is\ self-scheduling\ (currently\ the\ most\ common\ method)$ - Processor affinity: a process running on one processor is more likely to continue to run on the same processor (so that the processor's memory still contains data specific to that specific process) - Little's Formula can help determine average wait time per process in any scheduling algorithm: - \circ n = $\lambda \times W$ - n = avg queue length; W = avg waiting time in queue; $\lambda = average$ arrival rate into queue - Simulations are programmed models of a computer system with variable clocks - Used to gather statistics indicating algorithm performance - Running simulations is more accurate than queuing models (like Little's Law) - Although more accurate, high cost and high risk
+- Feedback queues can have different scheduling algorithms at different levels - Multiprocessor Scheduling is done in several different ways: - Asymmetric multiprocessing: only one processor accesses system data structures \rightarrow no need to data share - Symmetric multiprocessing: each processor is self-scheduling (currently the most common method) - Processor affinity: a process running on one processor is more likely to continue to run on the same processor (so that the processor's memory still contains data specific to that specific process) - Little's Formula can help determine average wait time per process in any scheduling algorithm: - \circ n = λ x W - n = avg queue length; W = avg waiting time in queue; $\lambda = average$ arrival rate into queue - Simulations are programmed models of a computer system with variable clocks - Used to gather statistics indicating algorithm performance - Running simulations is more accurate than queuing models (like Little's Law) - Although more accurate, high cost and high risk